Ballyglass Lifeboat Station: History

 lifeboat.
-At a ceremony on 4 May 1991, Irish President Mary Robinson named the boat 52-45 Mabel Williams (ON 1159), with RNLI chairman Michael Vernon formally handing over the boat to the care of the Ballyglass lifeboat station.
+At a ceremony on 4 May 1991, President of Ireland Mary Robinson named the boat 52-45 Mabel Williams (ON 1159), with RNLI chairman Michael Vernon formally handing over the boat to the care of the Ballyglass lifeboat station.

 A new boathouse and slipway were constructed in 1993 at a cost of £150,000.
 New crew facilities were provided, along with a workshop, souvenir shop, observation room, and a boathouse to house the boarding boat, the lifeboat sitting on a mooring.
 The station building was formally opened on 28 May 1995.